Press Your Luck scandal: Larson

-Larson became regarded as a modern-day folk hero to some people, while others "regard him as a cheap huckster or a likable-but-occasionally-creepy crackpot."
-In 2003, Variety opined that "[n]either the scandal nor Larson ever hit critical mass a la [the MIT Blackjack Team] and Charles Van Doren".
+Larson came to be regarded by some as a modern-day folk hero, while others "regard him as a cheap huckster or a likable-but-occasionally-creepy crackpot."
+In 2003, Variety opined that "[n]either the scandal nor Larson ever hit critical mass à la [the MIT Blackjack Team] and Charles Van Doren".
 Speaking on Larson's win the same year, the Boston Heralds John Ruch wrote that Larson should be "remembered as an original hacker and a classic American hero."
 In 2011, Damn Interesting opined that despite the 1984 win having been called a cheat, a scam, or a scandal, "his impressive performance on Press Your Luck may be one of the only honest days of work that Michael Larson ever did."